turbinelabs/developer/reference/quickstart.md

   - yellow

 ## Using the example app
-The three variables you will need in order to run the demo are:
+The three environment variables you'll need to set in order to run the demo are:

-- TBNPROXY_API_KEY - the Turbine Labs API key to use
+- `TBNPROXY_API_KEY` - the Turbine Labs API key to use
-- TBNPROXY_API_ZONE_NAME - the zone name to use for the trial
+- `TBNPROXY_API_ZONE_NAME` - the zone name to use for the trial
-- TBNPROXY_PROXY_NAME - the name of the proxy, usually the zone name with a "-proxy" suffix
+- `TBNPROXY_PROXY_NAME` - the name of the proxy, usually the zone name with a "-proxy" suffix

-To run the Docker container with tbnproxy, tbncollect, Prismatic Spray, and the associate NGINX hosts, use the following command:
+To run the Docker container with tbnproxy, tbncollect, Prismatic Spray, and the associated NGINX hosts, use the following command:

 ```shell
 docker run -p 80:80 \